inivekin/abosa/abosa.typ

 Upset stomach bacteria,
 autonomous cell constructions,
 an cochlea hysteria,
+restructures me fae new functions.
-restructuring fae new functions, has petrifying staunch the wound, an launch a sliver tae the brain, tae stay an listen where attuned, discussing what we both could gain.
+The petrifying staunched the wound an launched a sliver tae the brain, tae stay an listen where attuned, discussing what we both could gain.
-Like sunken ship can house a nest, my excavated self can host by shrunken grip on need tae rest a sense familiar like ghost.
+Like sunken ship can house a nest, my excavated self can host, by shrunken grip on need tae rest, a sense familiar like ghost.
-The wafers snapping in the hull, beget frae heat o idle thread, what hibernated in a lull, a yolk in metal, kin o dead.
+Then wafers snapping in the hull, begets frae heat o idle thread, what hibernated in a lull, a yolk in metal, kin o dead.
 ```]